 In addition to the broken electromagnetic gauge symmetry common to all superconductors (SC), the SC order may break other symmetries [1].
-A particularly interesting case occurs when the order parameter (OP) is complex, breaking time-reversal symmetry (TRS), e.g. analogous to the order of superfluid He-A [2].
+A particularly interesting case occurs when the order parameter (OP) is complex, breaking time-reversal symmetry (TRS),1 e.g. analogous to the order of superfluid 3He-A [2].
 A characteristic feature of TRS-breaking (TRSB) superconductors is spontaneous magnetization; however, Meissner screening cancels this in the bulk, limiting the associated fields to within the magnetic penetration depth from defects and interfaces [3].
 The magnetic signatures of TRSB superconductivity are thus very subtle, and few techniques are sufficiently sensitive to detect them.
-To observe the magnetic fields directly, one requires a sensitive local magnetic probe, such as the positive muon in $\mu$ SR, which has found evidence of TRSB superconductivity in several systems, notably Sr2RuO4[5].
-In this paper we use a novel technique based on beta-detected nuclear magnetic resonance ( $\beta$ -NMR) to seek evidence for TRSB order near the surface of the high- $T_c$ cuprate superconductor YBa2Cu3O (YBCO).
+To observe the magnetic fields directly, one requires a sensitive local magnetic probe, such as the positive muon in μ SR, which has found evidence of TRSB superconductivity in several systems, notably $Sr_2RuO_4[5]$.
+In this chapter we use a novel technique based on betadetected nuclear magnetic resonance (β -NMR) to seek evidence for TRSB order near the surface of the high- T_c cuprate superconductor YBa2Cu3O{7- δ} (YBCO).